JarkkoPar/sqlite-ndvss/README.md

 |Dot product|DOUBLE|1.19|
 |Dot product|FLOAT|1.09|

-The test were done by loading the database into a `:memory:` database and timing the duration to run a SELECT statement that calculates the similarity for a random 1536 vector, ordering by the similarity score: `SELECT ID, ndvss_cosine_similarity_d( ndvss_convert_str_to_array_d('" + vector + "', 1536), EMBEDDING, 1536) FROM embeddings_d ORDER BY 2` for doubles and similarly with a table containing floats.
-If you run your query to a database on disk the speed of your SDD/HDD will cause differences in the results.
+The tests were done by loading the database into a `:memory:` database and timing the duration to run a SELECT statement that calculates the similarity for a random 1536 vector, ordering by the similarity score: `SELECT ID, ndvss_cosine_similarity_d( ndvss_convert_str_to_array_d('" + vector + "', 1536), EMBEDDING, 1536) FROM embeddings_d ORDER BY 2` for doubles and similarly with a table containing floats.
+If you run your query in a database on disk the speed of your SDD/HDD will cause differences in the results.
+On the afore mentioned Asus, running from the SSD causes the Cosine similarity query to run in about 2.2 seconds.

 Modern hardware gets of course much better results.